maureen-zhang/Pyrolitics/README.md

 2 months [due 4/21].

 ### Strategies:
+- We applied feature engineering by multiplying time-invariant features with time-dependent variables.
+These interaction terms captured dynamic relationships more effectively, and several emerged as strong predictors in the regression model.
+- We categorized key variables to better represent non-linear effects and support interpretable analysis.
+- We merged diverse datasets—including vegetation indices, weather data, and electricity usage—to create a unified, model-ready panel data.
+- We leveraged the panel data structure to simultaneously capture both spatial and temporal patterns, enhancing the model's ability to reflect localized and time-varying risk factors.

 ## Index (File Map)
 This GitHub repository is divided into the following folders.
 They are described below in the general logical order that you should access them to understand the project.